public-transport/transitous/docs/docs/index.md

 For Transitous-specific technical topics: [#transitous:matrix.spline.de](https://matrix.to/#/#transitous:matrix.spline.de)

+## Used data

+### Static timetables

+The backbone of public transport routing is static [GTFS](https://gtfs.org) schedule data, that's the bare minimum for Transitous to work in a region.
+GTFS feeds are essentially ZIP files containing a set of CSV tables, making them relatively easy to inspect, although especially nationwide aggregated feeds can get rather large.

+GTFS feeds ideally contain data for several months into the future, but can nevertheless receive regular updates.
+Transitous checks for updates daily, so for this to work we also need a stable URL for them.

+For finding GTFS data, there's a few places worth looking at:

+* The public transport operators themselves, they might just publish data on their website.
+* Regional or national open data portals, especially in countries with regulation requiring public transport data to be published.
+In the EU, those are called "National Access Point" (NAP).
+* GTFS feed registries such as [Mobility Database](https://mobilitydatabase.org/) and [Transitland](https://www.transit.land/).
+* Google Maps having public transport data in a region is a strong indicator whether GTFS feeds even exist, as they use those as well.

+### Realtime data

+For properly dealing with delay, disruptions and all kinds of other unplanned and short-notice service changes Transitous also uses [GTFS Realtime (RT)](https://gtfs.org/documentation/realtime/reference/) feeds.
+Those are polled once a minute for updates.

+GTFS-RT feeds come in three different flavors:

+* Trip updates, that is realtime schedule changes like delays, cancellations, etc.
+* Service alerts, that is textual descriptions of disruptions beyond a specific connection, such as upcoming construction work.
+* Vehicle positions, that is geographic coordinates of the current position of trains or busses.

+Transitous can handle the first two so far.

+Note that GTFS-RT feeds typically only work in combination with a matching static GTFS feed.
+So e.g. combining a smaller realtime feed of a single operator with a nationwide aggregated static feed will usually not work out of the box.

+### Shared mobility data

+Transitous doesn't just handle scheduled public transport though, but also vehicle sharing, which can be particularly interesting for the first and last mile of a trip.

+The data for this is provided by [GBFS](https://github.com/MobilityData/gbfs) feeds.
+This includes information about the type of vehicles (bikes, cargo bikes, kickscooters, mopeds, cars, etc) and their method of propulsion (human powered, electric, etc), where to pick them up and where to return them (same location as pickup, designated docks of the provider, free floating within a specific area, etc) and most importantly where vehicles are currently available.

+### On-demand services

+Somewhere between scheduled transport and shared mobility are on-demand services.
+That is, services that require some form or booking beforehand and might be anything from an on-demand bus that still follows a somewhat fixed route with pre-defined stops to something closer to a taxi with a more flexible route that picks up or drops off passengers anywhere in a given area.

+These services are often used in times and/or areas with fewer demand, thus making them often the only mobility option then/there.
+That makes it all the more important to have those covered as well.

+Modeling on-demand services is challenging, given the variety on how those services work and their inherently very dynamic nature.
+There's the relatively new [GTFS-Flex](https://gtfs.org/community/extensions/flex/) extension covering this.
+GTFS-Flex data might be included in static GTFS data or provided separately.

+### OSM

+A crucial dataset for all road-based and in-building routing is [OpenStreetMap](https://openstreetmap.org).
+While that is generally very comprehensive and up-to-date, there's one aspect that might need fixes, the floor level separation.
+That's not visible in most OSM-based maps and thus is easy to miss while mapping.
+For Transitous this is particularly important for in-building routing in train stations.

 ## Adding a region

 Transitous data sources are divided by region, so they can be continuously tested and verified by locals.